tedneward/Azgaarnoth/Creatures/Fungi.md

 >- **Languages** —
 >- **Challenge** 0
 >___
->***False Appearance.***.
-While the shrieker remains motionless, it is indistinguishable from an ordinary fungus.
+>***False Appearance.*** While the shrieker remains motionless, it is indistinguishable from an ordinary fungus.
 >
 >Reactions
 >
->***Shriek.***.
-When bright light or a creature is within 30 feet of the shrieker, it emits a shriek audible within 300 feet of it.
+>***Shriek.*** When bright light or a creature is within 30 feet of the shrieker, it emits a shriek audible within 300 feet of it.
 The shrieker continues to shriek until the disturbance moves out of range and for 1d4 of the shrieker's turns afterward.
 >
 >#### Actions